bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/glossary/abstraction.md

 template: docs
 ---

 Abstraction in computer programming"is a way to reduce complexity and allow efficient design and implementation in complex software systems.
-It hides the technical complexity of systems behind simpler API", "APIs")}}.
+It hides the technical complexity of systems behind simpler API", "APIs" .

 ## Advantages of Data Abstraction